jeff3dx/react-query-param-support/README.md

 ###5.
 Optional - Define defaultQueryParams

 defaultQueryParams allows your app to have default values when there are no query params included in the URL.
 If a query param is not included in the URL it's default will be used.
 Likewise if you set a query param to it's default value it will be removed from the URL and it's default value will be used.
-If you define defaults for all your query params your app will start with a clean URL uncluttered by query params.
+If you define defaults for all your query params your app can start with a clean URL uncluttered by query params.

 	import { queryParamSupport } from 'react-query-param-support';
 	import { routerShape } from 'react-router';